We at Edinburgh Shoreline need your help with the continuation of the project…

 The graph shows increases and decreases in abundance of rocky shore species around Scotland between surveys in the 2000s and visits to the same locations in 2014/15.
 Blue Mussels showed the most significant decline, and this has continued since then.

-Would you like to be part of this research which is a collaboration between Edinburgh Shoreline and Heriot Watt University?
+Would you like to be part of this research which a collaboration between Edinburgh Shoreline and Heriot Watt University?

 If so we would like you to choose a 1 kilometre square and visit the shoreline at low tide to look for blue mussels.